Ruqaiya Sultan Begum: Marriage to Akbar

 On 20 November 1551, Hindal Mirza died fighting valorously for Humayun in a battle against their half-brother, Kamran Mirza's forces.
 Humayun was overwhelmed with grief upon the death of his youngest brother, who had expiated for his former disobedience by his blood, but his amirs consoled him by saying that his brother was blessed in having thus fallen a martyr in the service of the Emperor.

-Out of affection for the memory of his brother, Humayun betrothed Hindal's nine-year-old daughter, Ruqaiya, to his son Akbar.
-Their betrothal took place in Kabul, Afghanistan, shortly after Akbar's first appointment as a viceroy in the province of Ghazni.
-On their engagement, Humayun conferred on the imperial couple, all the wealth, army and adherents of Hindal, and Ghazni, which was one of Hindal's jagir, was given to Akbar, who was appointed as its viceroy and was also given the command of his uncle's army.
+Following the period of mourning for Hindal Mirza in 1551, Humayun appointed the nine-year-old Akbar as viceroy of Ghazni and transferred to him the followers, estates, military command, and the province of Ghazni that had previously belonged to his late brother.
+Around the same time, out of affection for the memory of his brother, Humayun arranged a betrothal between Hindal's nine-year-old daughter, Ruqaiya, to his son Akbar.
+Their marriage was solemnized several years later near Jalandhar, Punjab, when both Akbar and Ruqaiya were about fourteen years old.

 During the period of political uncertainty following Humayun's death in 1556, Ruqaiya and the other female members of the imperial family were staying in Kabul.
 In 1557, Ruqaiya came to the Punjab and joined Akbar, shortly after Sikandar Shah was defeated and had submitted to the Mughals.
 She was accompanied by her mother-in-law Hamida Banu Begum, her aunt Gulbadan Begum, and many other female members of the imperial family.
 Ruqaiya's marriage with Akbar was solemnized near Jalandhar, Punjab, when both of them were 14 years old.
 After resting for about four months in Punjab, the imperial family set out for Delhi.
 The Mughals were at last ready to settle down in India.